 Google’s smart speakers are central hubs for all your connected devices.
 So whether you’re looking for an easy way to turn your lights on or play the latest season of Stranger Things on your television, Google Home will help you do just that.
-However, the success of the connected speaker depends heavily on what Google Nest (previously known as Google Home) services support it, though.
+However, the success of the connected speaker depends heavily on what Google Nest (previously known as Google Home) services support it.
 If your favorite music streaming services or smart home devices aren’t compatible with Google Home, you’re not going to have a good time with it.

 If you happen to own any smart home devices, you can use Google Home to control them via voice command.
-Nest, Philips Hue, Samsung SmartThings and a few other services are supported here.
+In addition, Nest, Philips Hue, Samsung SmartThings, and many other services are supported here.

 - Philips Hue

-It’s worth pointing out that Google Home technically supports more smart home services than the ones listed above, if you’re an IFTTT user.
-With IFTTT, you can control your LIFX, Logitech Harmony, Rachio devices and more, plus a ton of other non-smart home services like Evernote, Fitbit and Withings.
-For a complete list of services compatible with Google Assistant, head here.
+It’s worth pointing out that Google Assistant technically supports plenty more smart home services if you’re an IFTTT user.
+With IFTTT, you can control many more services that might still not be officially supported by Home.
+For a complete list of services compatible with IFTTT and Google Assistant, head here.

-Do you own a Chromecast, smart TV or connected audio device?
-If so, you can use Google Home to control those products, too.
-Just say something like “Hey Google, play the latest video from Android Authority on my Chromecast” or “Hey Google, play Stranger Things on my TV.”
+Do you own a Chromecast, smart TV, or connected audio device?
+If so, you can use Google Home to control those products.
+Just say something like, “Hey Google, play the latest video from Android Authority on my Chromecast,” or “Hey Google, play Stranger Things on my TV.”
 We can’t list all the models with Home integration in this post, but we can list the most popular brands that have joined forces with Google.

 - Polk Audio

 Have a YouTube video you’d like to watch on your television?
 What about a photo album that you’d like to show your friends and family on the big screen?
-As long as you have a Chromecast or a device that features Chromecast built-in, you can access YouTube, Netflix and Google Photos via voice command.
+As long as you have a Chromecast or a device that features Chromecast built-in, you can access YouTube, Netflix, Google Photos, and much more.

 - Google Calendar